 Our goal is to study the effect of poor air quality on the election day on voting outcomes.
 In an ideal experiment, we would randomly assign air pollution levels on the election day to local areas.
-In this case, we could interpret the difference in voting results between areas with a high and low concentration of PM10 as a causal effect.
+In this case, we could interpret the difference in voting results between areas with a high and low levels of air pollution as a causal effect.
 In the absence of such an experiment, we exploit quasi-experimental variation in pollution levels within counties over time.
-The underlying thought experiment is that on a given election day for random reasons the level of air pollution in a county is higher or lower compared to its normal level.
+The underlying thought experiment is that on a given election day - for random reasons - the level of air pollution in a county is higher or lower compared to its normal level.
 This strategy allows us to identify a causal effect under the maintained assumption that the variation in pollution across election dates within a county can be considered as good as random.
 In this section, we explain our identification strategy under this assumption and point to some potential challenges.
 We will address these challenges through placebo and robustness checks as well as an instrumental variable strategy after having presented the main results.

-4.1 Regression Model
+4.1 Empirical Model

-To exploit variation in the concentration of PM10 within counties across election dates, we estimate a two-way fixed effect regression, whereby the outcome variable $y{it}$ denotes an election outcome in county i at election date t.
-The regressor of interest is $PM10{it}$ , the air concentration of PM10 (in tens of $\mu g/m^3$ ) measured on the day of the election.
-The vector $X{it}$ controls for two types of time-varying confounders, namely weather (temperature, relative humidity, wind speed, precipitation and ozone levels) and demographic variables (total population, GDP per capita and the employment rate).
-The county and election date fixed effects, $\delta_i$ and $\tau_t$ , absorb all confounding factors that are constant within a county over time as well as those that are common to all counties during the same election.
+To exploit variation in the concentration of PM10 within counties across election dates, we estimate a two-way fixed effect regression, whereby the outcome variable y{it} denotes an election outcome in county i at election date t.
+The regressor of interest is $PM10{it}$, the air concentration of PM10 (in tens of $\mu g/m^3$) measured on the day of the election, which is a proxy for the overall level of air pollution on the day.
+The vector X{it} controls for two types of time-varying confounders, namely weather (temperature, relative humidity, wind speed, precipitation and ozone levels) and demographic variables (total population, GDP per capita and the employment rate).
+The county and election date fixed effects, δ_i and τ_t , absorb all confounding factors that are constant within a county over time as well as those that are common to all counties during the same election.